 What is Exa: Quick overview

 Exa is an AI-powered search engine built specifically for machines.
-Unlike traditional search engines, Exa uses embeddings-based semantic search to understand meaning rather than just matching keywords, making it ideal for feeding results directly into LLMs, AI agents, and RAG systems.
+Unlike traditional search engines, Exa uses embeddings-based semantic searc to understand meaning rather than just matching keywords, making it ideal for feeding results directly into LLMs, AI agents, and RAG systems.

 Main APIs: